 - PJs: Some women are totally fine in the provided hospital gowns, and others can’t wait to change out of them.
 If you aren’t sure which one you’ll be, bring a nightshirt or pajamas that are button-front or very loose.
 If you’re someone who likes wearing robes, bring one too—it’ll also be helpful for breastfeeding or just general warmth.

-- Baby's Wardrobe: Yes, you will get hats and blankets from the hospital, but as you snap photos of your little one, you'll want some of your own hand-picked outfits.
+- Baby's wardrobe: Yes, you’ll need to create some space in your hospital bag for baby You will get hats and blankets from the hospital, but as you snap photos of your little one, you'll want some of your own hand-picked outfits.
 Choose bodysuits or PJs that snap or tie on the side, rather than ones that pull over their heads, to keep them as fuss-free as possible.
-If you aren't sure how big your baby will be, you might consider bringing a few options in Newborn and 0-3 months sizes.
+If you aren't sure how big your baby will be, you might consider bringing a few options in Newborn and 0–3 month sizes.
 Keep it simple with soft, organic cotton pieces that will be gentle to their delicate skin.

 Download our Hospital Bag Checklist here!